NewRedRoses/TicTacToe/README.md

 - [x] Create a JS function that will display the content of the "gameboard" onto the webpage.
   - Tip: At this stage you might want to manually populate the array with X's and O's
 - [x] Add basic styling
-- [ ] Create function that allows players to make selections for specific spots on the board by clicking on it.
+- [x] Create function that allows players to make selections for specific spots on the board by clicking on it.
+- [ ] Create function that changes the cells based on the selection
 - [ ] Add logic so no two players can pick the same spot.
 - [ ] Create logic that determine if the game is over.
 The game is over when there are 3 checks of the same value or if there's a tie.
 - [ ] Add additional improvements, like:
   - [ ] Allow players to put in their name.